+The following article provides an outline for Short Sale vs Foreclosure.
 A short sale is an investment method where an investor sells the borrowed security with the anticipation that the security price may fall and requires to return of an equal number of shares in the future.
-Whereas, Foreclosure is convicted by the legal authority in which the lender takes control of a property, expelled the homeowner, and sells the home when a homeowner cannot pay full principal along with the interest amount on his or her mortgage as stipulated during the contract.
+Whereas, the legal authority convicts foreclosure.
+The lender takes control of a property, expels the homeowner, and sells the home when a homeowner cannot pay full principal along with the interest amount on his or her mortgage as stipulated during the contract.

 Foreclosure is a civil lawsuit in which the mortgagee has a right to terminate the mortgagor’s interest in the property through a court order.
 In this process, the court fixes the deadline on which the borrower is allowed to pay the debt and the foreclosure expenses and redeem the property.

 Foreclosure is quite a tedious and more complex process.
 The lender must have complete and accurate paperwork and other supporting documents that help him claim the title even though homeowners put their best efforts to win loan modifications and other help to rescue from this situation and stay in their homes.
 But there are other factors that add more complicacy, such as financial and legal problems, bankruptcy, and many more.

 There are three types based on which the property lies in the foreclosure process, those are elaborate in the three stages are as follows: